 We’ve launched a new project – DigiTrans – in collaboration with Dortmunder U, Center for Arts and Creativity in Dortmund, Germany.
-This six-month digital transformation project will explore the theoretical and practical aspects of developing an agile mindset for the cultural sector.
+This six-month digital transformation project will explore new digital literacies for the cultural sector.
 This programme is funded by the Beisheim Stiftung.

 DigiTrans is supported by a dynamic, cross-departmental group at the Dortmunder U led by Jasmin Vogel.
 Over the coming months, we will invite multidisciplinary experts in the fields of digitalisation, cultural engagement, curatorial practice and accessibility to contribute to the programme.